Last updated on September 27th, 2023

 - Spread high-carbohydrate foods throughout the day

-A doctor will advise each person on their dietary needs, including the number of carbohydrates they consume—this will lie on individual factors, including their training level and treatment plan.
+A doctor will advise each person differently on their dietary needs, including the number of carbohydrates they consume—this will depend on individual factors, including their training level and treatment plan.

+How to reduce HbA1c level involves cuttting off carbs.
 A person with diabetes needs to control their carbohydrate intake, but they do not need to cut out carbohydrates altogether.
+A good HbA1c reduce diet should have very limited, planned carbohydrate.

-Spread the carbohydrates ingested over the day for reducing a1c through diet.
+Spread the carbohydrates ingested over the day for a good HbA1c reduce.
 Along with this choosing, the right carbohydrates is also an important aspect that must be considered when you have to work on lowering your A1C levels.

 There are three types of carbohydrates: